dlt-hub/dlt/docs/website/docs/general-usage/schema.md

 `merge` write disposition requires an additional nested reference that goes from **nested** to **root** table, skipping all parent tables in between.
 This reference is created by [adding a column with a hint](incremental-loading.md#forcing-root-key-propagation) `root_key` (named `_dlt_root_id` by default) to nested tables.

-### Table references
-You can annotate tables with table references.
-This feature is coming soon.

 ## Schema settings

 The `settings` section of the schema file lets you define various global rules that impact how tables